Efficient Aggregated Kernel Tests using Incomplete $U$-statistics: Experiments

 \section{Experiments}

 For the two-sample problem, we consider testing samples drawn from a uniform density on $[0,1]^d$ against samples drawn from a perturbed uniform density.
 For the independence problem, the joint density is a perturbed uniform density on $[0,1]^{d_x+d_y}$, the marginals are then simply uniform densities.
 Those perturbed uniform densities can be shown to lie in Sobolev balls \citep{li2019optimality,albert2019adaptive}, to which our tests are adaptive.
 For the goodness-of-fit problem, we use a Gaussian-Bernoulli Restricted Boltzmann Machine as first considered by \citet{liu2016kernelized} in this testing framework.
-Details on the experiments (e.g. model/test parameters) are presented in \Cref{sec:detailedexperiments}.
+We use collections of 21 bandwidths for MMD and HSIC and of $25$ bandwidth pairs for HSIC; more details on the experiments (\emph{e.g.} model and test parameters) are presented in \Cref{sec:detailedexperiments}.

-We consider our incomplete aggregated tests MMDAggInc, HSICAggInc and KSDAggInc, with parameter $R\in \{1,\dots,N-1\}$ which fixes the deterministic design to consist of the first $R$ sub-diagonals of the $N\times N$ matrix, that is, $\D \coloneqq \{(i,i+r): i = 1, \dots, N-r \text{ for } r = 1, \dots, R\}$ with size $\abs{\D} = RN - R(R-1)/2$.
-We run our incomplete tests with $R\in\{1, 100, 200\}$ and also consider the complete test which uses the full design $\D=\mathbf{i}_2^N$.
-We compare their performances with current linear-time state-of-the art tests: OST PSI \citep{kubler2020learning} which performs kernel selection using post selection inference, ME, SCF, FSIC and FSSD \citep{jitkrittum2016interpretable,jitkrittum2017adaptive,jitkrittum2017linear} which evaluate the witness functions at a finite set of locations chosen to maximize the power, and LSD \citep{grathwohl2020learning} which uses a neural network to learn the Stein discrepancy (see \Cref{sec:detailedexperiments} for details).
+We consider our incomplete aggregated tests MMDAggInc, HSICAggInc and KSDAggInc, with parameter $R\in \{1,\dots,N-1\}$ which fixes the deterministic design to consist of the first $R$ sub-diagonals of the $N\times N$ matrix, \emph{i.e.} $\D \coloneqq \{(i,i+r): i = 1, \dots, N-r \text{ for } r = 1, \dots, R\}$ with size $\abs{\D} = RN - R(R-1)/2$.
+We run our incomplete tests with $R\in\{1, 100, 200\}$ and also the complete test using the full design $\D=\mathbf{i}_2^N$.
+We compare their performances with current linear-time state-of-the-art tests: ME, SCF, FSIC and FSSD \citep{jitkrittum2016interpretable,jitkrittum2017adaptive,jitkrittum2017linear} which evaluate the witness functions at a finite set of locations chosen to maximize the power, Cauchy RFF (random Fourier feature) and L1 IMQ \citep{huggins2018random} which are random feature Stein discrepancies, LSD \citep{grathwohl2020learning} which uses a neural network to learn the Stein discrepancy, and OST PSI \citep{kubler2020learning} which performs kernel selection using post selection inference.